 - Stay-cool handle does not overheat much and gives a firm grip

 - Allows you to prepare custom egg dishes

 - Pan can be used for other cooking needs

 - Spatula for easy and quick removal of egg

 - Cup holders may have sharp metal edges

 - Eggs may stick to the cups despite the coating

-The egg poacher pan with PFOA-free nonstick coating allows you to make a healthy and delicious egg dish without any difficulty.
-The stainless steel body is ideal for all stove types, including induction.
-The three-ply aluminum encapsulated bottom evenly distributes the heat to the eggs and also eliminates burnt hot spots.
+The egg poacher pan with PFOA-free nonstick coating allows you to make a healthy and delicious egg dish without any difficulty, ensuring consistent and easy egg poaching every day.
+As per reviews, the stainless steel poached egg maker is ideal for all stove types, including induction.
+The three-ply aluminum encapsulated bottom evenly distributes the heat to the eggs.

 - Convenient Bakelite handle to hold the cups easily